chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 ### region

-The `public_objects` property is used for testing the public objects in a bucket.
+The `region` property identifies the AWS Region in which the S3 bucket is located.

     describe aws_s3_bucket('test_bucket') do
       # Check if the correct region is set